Improving Your CPAP Therapy

 Being comfortable with your mask is key for successful CPAP (Continuous Positive Airway Pressure) therapy.

-There are a few factors to consider and solutions to ensure you are as comfortable as possible with your CPAP mask.
+This page will provide you with ways to solve discomfort to ensure you are as comfortable as possible with your CPAP mask.

 How do I prevent red marks from my CPAP mask?

-A silicone allergy or CPAP dermatitis causes red marks, skin irritation and rashes from your mask.
+There are various reasons for discomfort and marks to develop from your mask.
+For example, a silicone allergy or CPAP dermatitis causes red marks, skin irritation and rashes from your mask.

 Often red marks can be reduced by loosening the headgear straps, reducing the pressure on the skin.
 However, another solution must be found if this causes air to leak.